How to Reduce VDI Costs

 But end users paid the cost with unavoidable latency and performance penalties.
 The solution to this dilemma is to shift as much compute back to the endpoint as possible, and restore a natural end user experience, all while delivering applications safely to the appropriate audiences.

 Today, we have an alternative to desktop virtualization that does just that.
-Enterprise Browsers present a more user-friendly, lightweight option while still meeting the needs of most enterprises.
+Enterprise Browsers present a user-friendly, lightweight option while still meeting the needs of most enterprises.

 • Endpoint security enhancement.
 Organizations looking to enhance endpoint security by protecting users, applications, and devices from potential threats can benefit from an enterprise browser.